Sheep Is Life Celebration is happening for 1 day only!

 Sheep Is Life Coordinator & Team Member(s):

-Roy is Navajo, he is currently serving as the new 2022 Vice-Chair on the Sheep Is Life Committee and volunteer board member to Dine Be’Iina.
+Roy Kady is Navajo, he is currently serving as the new 2023 Coordinator of the Sheep Is Life Event and volunteer board member to Dine Be’Iina.
 Roy enjoys weaving, traveling, and teaching various fiber art classes and shows.

 Roy Kady